-- 5.34 The 6Cs Green Infrastructure Strategy identifies Charnwood Forest as being of significant biodiversity, cultural, recreational and landscape value.
+- The 6Cs Green Infrastructure Strategy identifies Charnwood Forest as being of significant biodiversity, cultural, recreational and landscape value.
 The County Council is working with a range of local partners to manage and promote the unique cultural and heritage features of Charnwood Forest, through the Charnwood Forest Regional Park.
 The distinctive landscape character of Charnwood Forest is identified in the Leicestershire Leicester and Rutland Landscape and Woodland Strategy.
-The aim will be to control development strictly within Charnwood Forest, with proposals needing to prove that they will either conserve or enhance its character and that in terms of siting, scale and design they complement the surrounding landscape. - 5.35 The boundary of the Charnwood Forest area indicated on the Key Diagram is based on the landscape character area boundary recommended by the Charnwood Forest Landscape and Settlement Character Assessment (2008) which has subsequently been agreed as the working boundary for the Charnwood Forest Regional Park.
+The aim will be to control development strictly within Charnwood Forest, with proposals needing to prove that they will either conserve or enhance its character and that in terms of siting, scale and design they complement the surrounding landscape.
+The Leicestershire and Rutland Wildlife Trust has been developing, in partnership with Aggregate Industries, a landscapescale nature conservation initiative over the last few years, known as the Charnwood Forest Living Landscape Project.
+This aims to conserve and enhance the unique wildlife, geology and character of Charnwood Forest. - 5.35 The boundary of the Charnwood Forest area indicated on the Key Diagram is based on the landscape character area boundary recommended by the Charnwood Forest Landscape and Settlement Character Assessment (2008) which has subsequently been agreed as the working boundary for the Charnwood Forest Regional Park.
 The boundary of Charnwood Forest will be defined as part of the preparation of Local Plans for Charnwood Borough, North West Leicestershire District and Hinckley & Bosworth Borough Councils.